cilium/image-tools/README.md

 This image consists of compilers and libraries needed to build other images for `amd64` and `arm64`.

+It also includes multiple Bazel version to enable building different version of Istio and Envoy.

 ### [`images/bpftool`](images/bpftool/Dockerfile)

 This image builds `bpftool` binary for `amd64` and `arm64` using a cross-compiler.
 The resulting image has only one file -